Battle of Sandöström: Related Activities

-While the naval battle was being fought at Sändöström, another Swedish unit was performing landing operations on the island of Kimito.
+While the naval battle was being fought at Sandöström, another Swedish unit was performing landing operations on the island of Kimito.
 As the landing operation suffered from multiple delays, the initial goal of the operation - to provide support in preventing the Russian coastal fleet from getting past the island - was a failure.
 However, after learning that Friedrich Wilhelm von Buxhoeveden, the Russian commander of operations in Finland, was dining at nearby manor house in Vestankärr, Colonel Axel af Pàlen, commander of the landing force, decided to attempt capturing him.
 Af Pàlen and his 150 men managed to reach the vicinity of the manor house without being seen, but while the Swedes were moving in to surround the building the Russian pickets saw them and alerted their commander, who managed to escape.
 Arriving Russian reinforcements forced the Swedish landing force to withdraw.